Hitler Youth: Ranks and uniforms

 Members' summer uniform consisted of black shorts and a tan shirt with pockets, worn with a rolled black neckerchief secured with a woggle, usually tucked under the collar.
 Headgear originally consisted of a beret, but this was discarded by the HJ in 1934.
 One flag/symbol used by the HJ was the same as the DJ, a white Sowilo rune on a black background, which symbolised "victory".
 Another flag used was a red–white–red striped flag with a black swastika in the middle, inside a white shaped diamond.
-Full members would also receive a knife upon enrolment, with the motto "Blood and Honour" engraved upon it.
+Full members would also receive a knife upon enrollment, with the motto "Blut und Ehre" (Blood and Honour) engraved upon it.